MerginMaps/docs/src/dev/ce-migration/index.md

 root@merginmaps-db$ pg_restore -U postgres -Fc -d postgres < /tmp/pg_backup.dump
 ```

+*You might see some warnings about using public schema, you can safely ignore those.*

 :::warning
 If your postgres settings were custom, you might need to follow official instructions for upgrading the postgres cluster.
 :::